 An environmental permit in respect of which the activity is not actually started within two years of its grant shall be deemed to have expired.
-Should the applicant still be interested in the implementation of the licensed activity, it must apply to the MICOA for an extension of the respective environmental permit licence within 90 days of its expiry.
+Should the applicant still be interested in the implementation of the licensed activity, it must apply to the MITADER for an extension of the respective environmental permit licence within 90 days of its expiry.

-All environmental permits for activities in operation are valid for a period of five years, renewable for a like period, upon request addressed to the MICOA.
-The updating of permits is subject to presentation of an environmental management plan (for categories A and B activities) or of the environmental performance report in accordance with the conditions laid down in the authorisation (for category C activities).
-The application for renewal must be submitted to the MICOA no later than 180 days before the expiry of the validity of the permit.
+All environmental permits for activities in operation are valid for a period of five years, renewable for a like period, upon request addressed to the MITADER and subject to the payment of the respective fee.
+The updating of permits may be subject to the presentation of an environmental management plan and / or management plan for the presented biodiversity counterbalances (for category A+), is subject to presentation of an updated environmental management plan in case the undertaken environmental audits and the current practices justify it (for categories A and B activities) or of the environmental performance report in accordance with the conditions laid down in the environmental license of the activity (for category C activities).

-14. Public-Private Partnerships
+14. PUBLIC-PRIVATE PARTNERSHIPS

-Mozambican legislation (Act 15/2011 of August 10, regulated by Decree 16/2012 of June 4) defines public-private partnerships (PPP) as undertakings in the area of the public domain (excluding petroleum and mineral resources) or in the area of public provision of services, in which, under contract and with the funding provided in whole or in part by a private partner, the latter undertakes to the public partner to make the necessary investment and to manage the activity for the efficient provision of the services or goods that the State is charged with providing to its users.
+Mozambican legislation (Act no. 15/2011, of August 10, regulated by Decree no. 16/2012, of June 4) defines public-private partnerships (PPP) as undertakings in the area of the public domain (excluding petroleum and mineral resources) or in the area of public provision of services, in which, under contract and with the funding provided in whole or in part by a private partner, the latter undertakes to the public partner to make the necessary investment and to manage the activity for the efficient provision of the services or goods that the State is charged with providing to its users.